 Through a seven year programme of improvements under the Secure Warm Modern (Decent Homes) scheme we improved existing council properties and reduced energy bills.
 This programme didn’t just target residents, it gave home owners living nearby the opportunity to pay to have the same work done to their home, at a much cheaper rate than would be available ordinarily.

 Today we're continuing to improve the energy-efficiency of our homes by joining Nottingham City Council in their aim for a Carbon Neutral Nottingham.
 We're achieving this by making energy-efficiency integral to all of our our new-build homes.
 But we're also committed to improving existing homes up to a minimum EPC of D by 2020, and C by 2030.
 We are doing this through a variety of initiatives including:

 - solid wall insulation

 - installing solar panels to almost 4000 homes.

-You can read more about some of our major energy efficiency initiatives by clicking the links below.
+We are creating net zero homes that are ready for 2050 standards now.
+You can read more about some of the energy efficiency initiatives that will help us achieve this by clicking the links below.